PyRigi/PyRigi/README.md

 An important part of the documentation is the mathematical background.
-We specify the outputs of the methods in the package by giving rigorous mathematical definitions.
+We specify the outputs of the methods in the package by providing rigorous mathematical definitions.

 ## Questions and feature requests

 We have a [Zulip chat](https://pyrigi.zulipchat.com), where you can ask questions or propose new functionality.
-If you want to get access to it, please, send an email to [this address](mailto:external.dc4f45edef70cb7e0c621ad50377d9f1.show-sender.include-footer@streams.zulipchat.com).
+If you want to get access to it, please send an email to [this address](mailto:external.dc4f45edef70cb7e0c621ad50377d9f1.show-sender.include-footer@streams.zulipchat.com).
 You can also use the [GitHub Discussions](https://github.com/PyRigi/PyRigi/discussions).

-To report bugs, please, create an [issue](https://github.com/PyRigi/PyRigi/issues/new/choose).
+To report bugs or ask for new features, please create an [issue](https://github.com/PyRigi/PyRigi/issues/new/choose).

 ## Contributing

 We appreciate contributions!
-Do you have a new research result about rigidity or flexibility of bar-joint frameworks that could be implemented in the package?
+Do you have a research result
+about rigidity or flexibility of bar-joint frameworks that could be implemented?
 [Let us know](https://github.com/PyRigi/PyRigi/issues/new/choose)!
 Or even better, implement it and contribute to the package!

-Except for coding, you can also help for instance by extending the mathematical documentation or creating tutorials.
+Besides coding, you can also help for instance by extending the mathematical documentation or creating tutorials.